 By Debbie Shull, Gabi's mom

-Gabi is now 11 years old and in the 6th grade.
-She has 3 sisters and is a very active little girl.
-Her favorite hobbies include dancing, reading and hanging out with friends.
-Her story begins with a miracle and we pray that it will end with a cure.
+Gabi is a very active little girl.
+Her favorite hobbies include dancing, reading, hanging out with friends and her 3 sisters.
+Her story begins with a miracle and we pray it will end with a cure.

 March 10, 2011 was the date of her MRI and a date that changed our lives forever.
 The radiologist informed our family physician that Gabi's MRI results showed what looked to be osteosarcoma: cancer.